dfinity/portal/docs/tutorials/hackathon-prep-guide/3-exploring-the-backend.md

 ...
 ```

-To add additional packages to your project's dependencies, you can use the command `maps add` then the package name:
+To add additional packages to your project's dependencies, you can use the command `mops add` then the package name:

 ```
 mops add base